camunda/camunda-bpm-assert/README.md

 ## Credits

-The Camunda BPM Assert project used to be the community extension, created and supported by
+The Camunda Platform Assert project used to be the community extension, created and supported by

 <img src="http://camunda.github.io/camunda-bpm-assert/resources/images/community-award.png" align="right" width="76">